regpy/regpy/doc/sphinx/source/Operators.rst

         def _adjoint(self,y):
             return np.fft.fftshift(np.fft.ifftn(np.fft.ifftshift(y), norm='ortho'))

-Note that the implement of the Fourier transform can be found in the :mod:`regpy.operators` and the simple version above is a stripped version for square uniform domains.
+This example is a simplified version of the Fourier transform implementated in the :mod:`regpy.operators`.

 .. _Non-linear_operators:

 Non-linear operators
 ~~~~~~~~~~~~~~~~~~~~

 For non-linear operators, you similarly need to define the domain and codomain when initializing.
-However, the structure of the evaluation has changed.
+However, the structure of the
+evaluation has changed.
 The evaluation of the non-linear forward model remains and is associated with the `_eval` method.
-However, to solve the problem we need its linearization thus you have to define the Fréchet derivative and its adjoint.
+However, to approximately solve the associated operator equation, we typically need its linearization, i.e., its
+Fréchet derivative and the adjoint of the Fréchet derivative.

-The core idea in `RegPy` is to force a connection between the evaluation and the linearization.
-That is, typically you don't just need the derivative as an general method; rather, you require a linearization at a specific point.
-Therefore, you need both the evaluation :math:`F(x)` and the linear operator :math:`F'[x]`.
-Thus `RegPy` enforces this connection, by two main implementation choices:
+A core idea in the design of nonlinear operators in `RegPy` is to enforce a connection between the evaluation and the linearization.
+The reason is that you typically need evaluations of the operator and its derivative at the same points, and often evaluations
+of directional derivatives at the same point in many directions.
+The operations often share many computations that need to be done only
+once.
+Therefore, the linear operator :math:`F'[x]` is optionally provided together with the evaluation function
+:math:`F(x)`.
+More specifically, `RegPy` enforces this connection, by two main implementation choices:

-* a derivate is accessed by calling the :meth:`linearize` of the operator which evaluates the operator where it might precompute objects needed for the derivate and then returns both the evaluation and a linear operator that is the derivative
+* The derivate is accessed by calling the :meth:`linearize` of the operator which evaluates the operator where it might precompute
+objects needed for the derivate and then returns both the evaluation and the derivative as a linear operator.
-* when ever the operator gets reevaluated at a location the derivate currently connected gets revoked and is not accessible any more
+* Whenever the operator gets re-evaluated at another point, the derivate at the old evalution point is revoked and is
+then not accessible any more.

-One of the main reasons to force to have such a connection between evaluation and derivate is to prevent the use of a derivative from a different location.
-Thus if you seriously want to use a derivate of a different location then you have to make a copy of the derivate.
+The main reason to enforce such a connection between evaluation and derivate is to prevent simultaneous use of derivatives at different points.
+This would require simultaneous storage of the precomputations associated to the evaluations at these different points, which is not need in most cases.
+If you really need to use derivates at different points simultaneously,  then you have to make a copy of the derivate.

 The methods for evaluation, derivative and adjoint
 --------------------------------------------------

-For the explained above structure of a non-linear operator, you need to implement the following methods:
+For the structure of a non-linear operator explained above, you need to implement the following methods:

-* `_eval`: his method computes the evaluation of the forward operator.
-It must also take two extra arguments, `derivative` and `adjoint_derivative`, which are booleans.
-These arguments determine whether you want to compute the derivative and/or the composition of the adjoint and the derivative.
+* `_eval`: Given :math:`x`, this method computes :math:`F(x)`, i.e. it evaluates the forward operator.
+It must also accept
+two extra optionalal arguments, `derivative` and `adjoint_derivative`, which are booleans.
+These arguments determine whether you want
+to compute the derivative and/or the composition of the adjoint and the derivative.
 More details below in :ref:`eval_nonlinear`
-* `_derivative`:  This method computes the derivative of the forward operator at a specific location.
-The location is not an argument of the method.
-One has to construct a full Frechèt derivative operator using the `linearize` of the operator.
-The returned derivative then uses this method as evaluation.
+* `_derivative`:  This method computes  :math:`F'[x]h` given :math:`h`, i.e.
+the derivative of the forward operator in direction :math:`h` .
+The point :math:`x` is not an argument of the method, and users
+should not call this method directly.
+They rather first call  the `linearize` method of the operator with argument `x`, which in turn calls
+:code:`_eval` with argument `x` and `linearize=true` to obtain a (virtual) Jacobian :math:`F'[x]`.
+If this virtual Jacobian is
-* `_adjoint`: This method computes the adjoint of the derivative of the forward operator.
+evaluated, it will call this method. * `_adjoint`: This method computes the adjoint of the derivative of the forward operator, i.e.,
+:math:`F'[x]^Ty'`.
+Again, :math:`x` is not an argument of this method, but it will be called by the virtual Jacobian
+:math:`F'[x]` if the adjoint of the Jacobian is called by the user.

 .. _eval_nonlinear: